bartnv/libtables3-wordpress/docs/functions.md

 This function is the primary way to integrate the libtables functionality in your own PHP code.

+## lt_setvar, lt_getvar, lt_isvar

+Manipulate the secure serverside variables used by Libtables.

 ## lt_query_single

 Returns the value of the first row, first column resulting from the passed query